layumi/Oxford-Paris-Attack/README.md

 We added our attacking method ODFA (https://arxiv.org/abs/1809.02681).
 The performance drops from 88.2% to 2.24% on Oxford.

+The results attacking other datasets can be found at our main repo https://github.com/layumi/A_reID .

 ### Regular Testing

 We provide the pretrained networks trained using the same parameters as in our TPAMI 2018 paper, with precomputed whitening.
 To evaluate them run: